Emmagollan/teamProfileGenerator/README.md

 ## User Story
 AS A manager
-I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to their emails and GitHub profiles
+I WANT to generate a webpage that displays my team's basic information SO THAT I have quick access to their emails, Github profiles, office number, and school information.

 ## Usage
-Add text here
+Clone the repository
+Run npm install inquirer
+Run node index.js

 ## Contributions
 No contributing at this time